RomanBukatov/AppGambit/AppGambit/README.md

    </configuration>
    ```

-   ### Production Environment - Using Encrypted Connection String

-   For a more secure approach, you can encrypt your connection string:

-   1. Run the encryption tool:
-      ```
-      .\encrypt-connection.ps1
-      ```

-   2. Enter your database connection details when prompted.

-   3. Copy the generated encrypted string to your `appsettings.json` file:
-      ```json
-      {
-        "ConnectionStrings": {
-          "EncryptedDefaultConnection": "YOUR_ENCRYPTED_STRING_HERE"
-        },
-        ...
-      }
-      ```

-   4. The application will automatically decrypt this string at runtime.

-   > **Note:** The encryption is only as secure as your key management.
-In production, use a proper key management solution like Azure Key Vault.

 3. Run database migrations to create the database schema:
    - Open a command prompt in the project directory
-   - Run the PowerShell script: `.\migration.ps1`

-   Alternatively, you can run the migrations manually:
    ```
    dotnet tool install --global dotnet-ef dotnet ef migrations add InitialCreate --project AppGambit